 - Alternative Reporting Standard: When SEC registration is not required, companies must generally still make information publicly available pursuant to Federal securities laws, including Rule 10b-5 under the Exchange Act and pursuant Rule 144(c)(2) under the Securities Act.
 OTC Markets Group offers the Alternative Reporting Standard for companies who choose to make material information publicly available to investors

-- OTCQX U.S companies not reporting to the SEC can follow the Alternative Reporting Standard.
-These companies submit information pursuant to the OTCQX U.S. Disclosure Guidelines and are subject to the eligibility requirements and terms of the OTCQX Rules for U.S. Companies.
-OTCQX companies provide current and potential investors with a set of "material" information to help investors make a sound investment decision.
-OTCQX company disclosure enables an investor to understand the company’s business operations and prospects
+- OTCQX U.S. and OTCQB companies that do not report to the SEC, U.S. Banking Regulators or a Qualified Foreign Exchange can follow the Alternative Reporting Standard.
+These companies provide disclosure pursuant to the Alternative Reporting Standard Disclosure Guidelines for OTCQX and OTCQB.
+This disclosure is available for investors on otcmarkets.com.
+OTCQX companies are also subject to the eligibility requirements and terms of the OTCQX Rules for U.S. Companies and OTCQB companies are subject to OTCQB Standards.
+Companies provide current and potential investors with a set of "material" information to help investors make a sound investment decision.
+This company disclosure enables an investor to understand the companys business operations and prospects

 - Pink companies may publish disclosure in accordance with the Pink Basic Disclosure Guidelines.
 These requirements are designed to give an investor the basic information a broker-dealer must maintain under Exchange Act Rule 15c2-11 in order to initiate a quote in a security on the OTCQX, OTCQB or Pink markets.
 To learn how to upgrade to Pink Current, click here

 A Company's Obligations on the OTCQX, OTCQB and Pink Markets